butterfly-ops/docs/upgrade.md

 Version 1.8 has some breaking changes.
 Please check the following points:

 1) Reporting pages are moved from report/list to cms_report/list.
 All other links are updated respectively.
+2) Removed Constants:
+   - `ENVIRONMENT` (No replacement)
+3) app/.domain file is removed
+4) Remove all folder based configurations and use $_ENV variables to make it work in multiple environments